jamesmehorter/device-theme-switcher/readme.md

 Install the plugin from either the [WordPress Plugin Repository](http://wordpress.org/extend/plugins/device-theme-switcher/) or grab the latest bundled-zip here on github.
 Then set your handheld and tablet themes under Appearance > Device Themes.
 Computer users will be given the theme you specify in Appearance > Themes, as usual.
 However, now handheld users will see the handheld theme and tablet users will be given the tablet theme.
 Using WordPress child themes is supported.

+#### How do Menus and Widgets work?!

+In order to use different widgets or menus in different themes you must register the menu location and/or sidebar in *both your handheld and computer themes*.
+Then you must populate the different menus/widgets while the default/computer theme is active, and simply only output the sidebar/menu you want in each theme's files.
+That's it!
+You should only set your handheld theme as the active theme if you're developing/debugging and want to view the handheld theme on a computer.

 The following can be used in your themes..

 ##### View Full Website